 - 1-2 small garlic cloves

-- 2 tbsp lime juice or lemon + more to taste
+- 2 tablespoon lime juice or lemon + more to taste

 - ½ jalapeno chilli de-seeded and chopped